facebookarchive/flint/README.md

 Tested On
 ---------

 So far I've managed to compile and test `Flint++` on Windows 7/8/8.1, Ubuntu 14.04, and Raspbian Wheezy; compiling under MSVC++ '13 and G++ 4.7 respectively.
+Edit: We also have word people have successfully compiled under OSX with Clang 3.5